Brain Injury Association of Michigan, Inc.

 Education

-The Brain Injury Association of Michigan (BIAMI) offers specific certification programs, conferences and webinars throughout the year that focus on educating communities and professionals about all aspects of brain injury.
+The Brain Injury Association of Michigan (BIAMI) offers conferences and webinars throughout the year that focus on educating brain injury survivors, caregivers and professionals on topics related to brain injury.

 Support

-Additionally, our I & R Center proactively reaches out to various mental health agencies, ethnic groups, faith-based communities, disadvantaged groups and community support programs across the state, creating greater brain injury awareness and establishing the BIAMI as a trusted and confidential source for assistance and support.
+Additionally, the I&R associates proactively reach out to various state agencies; ethnic and faith-based communities; disadvantaged groups and community support programs across the state, creating greater brain injury awareness and establishing the BIAMI as a trusted and confidential source for assistance and support.

-The BIAMI also helps administer 20 chapters and support groups across the state that work directly with brain injury survivors, their families and caregivers on a grassroots level.
-Chapter and support group leaders - many of whom are also brain injury survivors - conduct monthly meetings in their respective communities and provide educational information; practical strategies for living on a daily basis; and social interaction opportunities within each community.
+The BIAMI also helps administer chapters and support groups across the state that work directly with brain injury survivors, their families and caregivers.
+Chapter and support group leaders - many of whom are also brain injury survivors - conduct monthly meetings in their communities and provide educational information, strategies for daily living, and social opportunities in each community.

 Advocacy